-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Marc Trevino of Sullivan & Cromwell LLP, for his continued assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Maureen J Gorman and Debra B Hoffman of Mayer Brown for their assistance with this volume.
+We also extend special thanks to Marc Trevino of Sullivan & Cromwell LLP who contributed the original format from which the current questionnaire has been derived, and who helped to shape the publication to date.